kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 ProxySQLAdmin> LOAD admin variables to runtime;
 ```

-The following view and helper functions also need to be added to the replication group in order for Group Replication to be compatible with ProxySQL’s monitoring:
+The following view and helper functions also need to be added to the replication group so that the replication group can be compatible with ProxySQL’s monitoring:

 - CREATE VIEW gr_member_routing_candidate_status
 - CREATE FUNCTION gr_member_in_primary_partition